maclandrol/rice_benin/data/README.md

 ## Data repository

 This folder should contain the data to submit, in a well organised structure.
-If you are submitting data-visualization only, just let this folder empty.
+If you are only submitting visualization for data  already indexed, just let this folder empty and don't forget to put the original data DOI as `Data source` in your submission.

 The data should be computer-parsable, preferentially in a human readable format and encoded using UTF-8.
 To facilitate data distribution, the preferred format are `TSV`, `CSV`, `JSON`, `XML` and `YAML`, which are two of the most popular formats for data serialization.